ViTeX-Bench: Benchmarking High Fidelity Video Scene Text Editing

 ViTeX-Dataset

-The first paired real-video resource for video scene text editing, releasing both a 230-clip training split with paired edited references and a permanently frozen 157-clip evaluation split.
-It closes the paired-data gap that prior image-only datasets and STRIVE-style ROI-centric resources left open.
+The first paired real-video resource for video scene text editing, releasing both a training split with paired edited references and an evaluation split.
+It closes the paired-data gap left open by image-only datasets and by STRIVE, which only have synthetic paired data and unpaired real-world data.

 🎯